Use Easy Switch.

 - in the welcome letter or e-mail of your new operator since 1 July 2017.

-- Possibly the date until which you wish the services to remain active with the operator you are leaving, while the services of your new operator have already been activated.
+• Possibly the period during which you wish the services to remain active with the operator you are leaving, while the services of your new operator have already been activated.

 This can be useful for instance when you move into a new home and change to a new operator.